The Average Cost of Home Improvement Projects

 When you work closely with a real estate agent from Marketplace Homes, you can get exclusive access to off-market properties and get the best advice on strategic acquisitions.
 We’ll talk about the property’s market, square footage, its comps, and other factors that can make it a good investment.

-Also, since we partner with investors and builders, we have even more insights on what’s available on and off-market compared to the typical real estate brokerage.
+Also, since we partner with investors, local trades, and builders, we have even more insights on what’s available on and off-market compared to the typical real estate brokerage.
 Contact us today to discover why our connections and real estate solutions are some of the best in the industry!

 She is a proud University of Virginia master’s graduate and enjoyed her undergraduate years at the University of Mary Washington.
 When Alicia is not writing, she plays keytar and sings in a local 90’s rock cover band, or she spends time with her amazing family.